Intensive Outpatient Program for Opioid Addiction in Nashville, TN

 Contact us to schedule a free addiction or mental health assessment as part of our admissions process.

-Freeman Alcohol and Drug Addiction Center offers substance abuse partial hospitalization programs, intensive outpatient programs for opioid rehab, medication-assisted treatment, and general outpatient care.
+Freeman Recovery Center offers substance abuse partial hospitalization programs, intensive outpatient programs for opioid rehab, medication-assisted treatment, and general outpatient care.
 We are accepting new clients, ready to provide the support you need for lasting recovery.
 Call (615) 645-3677 to start your recovery today.

 IOP for Opioid Addiction in Dickson, TN